alexpaul/Safari-Web-Inspector/README.md

 ## 1. Enable Develop in Safari Menu

-> Navigate to Safari Preferences >> Advanced, then ensure the checkbox next to "Show Develop menu in menu bar" in on.
+> Navigate to Safari Preferences >> Advanced, then ensure the checkbox next to "Show Develop menu in menu bar" is on.

 ![enable-develop-menu](https://user-images.githubusercontent.com/1819208/200086796-365912df-8062-4444-84d9-2f2e6feda71f.png)